-What is the best flour to use for GF Naan Bread?
+What is the best flour to use for gluten free Naan Bread?

 Any brand of gluten-free flour that is a 1:1 blend will work just fine in this recipe.
 I tested this naan with Bob’s Red Mill 1 for 1 Baking Flour and King Arthur’s Measure For Measure brands since that is what most people have access to.